 - Strong community support

 Since Drupal is an open-source CMS, community support plays an important role.
-While there are lots of tutorials and help videos that you can access, an active community makes it easy for users to ask questions and get answers quickly if they are stuck with some design element or coding problem.
+While there are lots of tutorials and helpful videos that you can access, an active community makes it easy for users to ask questions and get answers quickly if they are stuck with some design element or coding problem.
 Drupal has been around for nearly two decades and has a very vast user base.
 There are nearly 1000 developers and 600,000 users on their official community, Drupal.org.

 - Excellent security